3. Domain-Driven Design – Domain Model

 (zero-to-many) on the Position end.

-Tip: To understand multiplicities, read the entity at one end, then the multiplicity at the opposite end and finally the entity at the opposite end.
+Tip: To read multiplicities correctly, read the entity name at one end, then the multiplicity at the opposite end, and finally the entity name at the opposite end.

 - A Brokerage Account is associated with zero-to-many Positions.